userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 ### Using a local server to view and test your code

 In the long run, the amount of time you'll spend uploading your code after each change you make will **easily dwarf** the amount of time it takes to set up a working test server on your own computer.
 Examples of test server software are Apache and Nginx.
-If you don't like the idea of setting up a local test server, there's an alternative option that is a little easier and very reliable, called a virtual environment.
-Vagrant and Homestead (using them together) is an example of setting up a virtual environment.
+If you don't like the idea of setting up a local test server, there's an alternative option that is a little easier and very reliable, called a virtual environment. **Vagrant and Homestead (using them together) is an example of setting up a virtual environment**.

-When you run your code in a place that is accessible only to you and where it's ok when something breaks, this is referred to as a **development environment.**  When you upload your code so that it is running live and interacting with real visitors to your site, this is called a **production environment.**
+When you run your code in a place that is accessible only to you and where it's ok when something breaks, this is referred to as a **development environment**.
+When you upload your code so that it is running live and interacting with real visitors to your site, this is called a **production environment**.

-## VirtualBox, Vagrant and Homestead
+### VirtualBox, Vagrant and Homestead

-The first thing you'll need to do is install VirtualBox and Vagrant.  **VirtualBox** is a virtualization manager that lets you run just any operating system as a "guest" inside another operating system (the "host").
-Our goal with VirtualBox is to let you run Ubuntu on a "virtual machine" on your computer, not matter which operating system you natively use.
+The easiest way to have a full **development environment** is to use _VirtualBox, Vagrant and Homestead_.
+Combined, they create a virtual machine (VM) on your computer containing all the necessary softwares to run a web server.
+All three components have their own purpose. **VirtualBox** is a virtualization manager that lets you run just any operating system as a "guest" inside another operating system (the "host").  **Vagrant** works in tandem with VirtualBox to automatically manage the configuration and installed software inside your virtual machine.
+Finally, **Homestead** is a VM configuration specifically designed for PHP development.

-To install VirtualBox, simply download and run one of the installers available [on their Downloads page](https://www.virtualbox.org/wiki/Downloads).

-The next thing we'll do is set up **Vagrant**.
-Vagrant works in tandem with VirtualBox to automatically manage the configuration and installed software inside your virtual machine.
-Head over to Vagrant's [downloads page](https://www.vagrantup.com/downloads.html) to grab one of their installers.

 If you think of VirtualBox as your kitchen, Vagrant is sort of like the cookbook that contains recipes for how to set up a useful development environment on your virtual machine.
-The particular recipe that we'll be using is called **Homestead**, and it is has everything we need to easily set up the UserFrosting development environment.
+The particular recipe that we'll be using is called _Homestead_, and it is has everything we need to easily set up the UserFrosting development environment.

 Homestead will automatically give us the following components that we need to run UserFrosting:

 - Ubuntu 18.04
 - Git
-- PHP 7.x
+- PHP 7.2
 - Nginx (webserver)
 - MySQL/MariaDB (database)
 - Composer